jootnet/JootM2/README.md

 Just double click ***index.html*** to open it

 > [!WARNING]
-> The resource files used in the project are all from the Internet.
-If there is any infringement, please contact me to delete it.
+> The resource files used in the project are all from the Internet and are only used for learning purposes.
+If there is any infringement, please contact me to delete